mauritssilvis/challenges/java/basic_maven_project_intellij_idea/README.md

 The project object model file, `pom.xml`, is central to the use of Maven.
 In this file, the project properties can be set, build plugins can be configured, project dependencies can be defined, etc.

-In the project object model file of the current project, the so-called project coordinates are set to
+In the project object model file of the current project, [pom.xml](pom.xml), the so-called project coordinates are set to

 ```xml
 <project>